jakeaustinlewis/mobile-iv/README.md

 # mobile-iv

 # A project description
-For the Q2 Project, it brings me great joy to propose an idea that will provide a quick and painless service to ameliorate the adverse effects of dehydration to those in need.
-Hydradro.io, a mobile friendly and web application, allows users to request an intravenous therapy service delivered right to their location, no matter how absurd.
+For the Q2 Project, it brings me great joy to propose an idea that will provide a quick and painless service to remedy the adverse effects of dehydration to those in need.
+Phlebor, a mobile friendly and web application, allows users to request an intravenous therapy service delivered right to their location, no matter how absurd.

 # Who uses it?